 Final thoughts on WordPress Migration 101

-Hopefully, you arrived at the end of this first tutorial, and learned at least a bit about what WP migration is and how they work, as well the main reasons and fears behind them.
+Hopefully, you arrived at the end of one of the first WordPress tutorials, and learned at least a bit about what WP migration is and how they work, as well the main reasons and fears behind them.

 We tried not getting too technical, as the purpose of this article was meant to learn you a bit about WP migrations, and not how to actually do them.